J. Peter Grace: Politics

 During the Kennedy administration, J. Peter Grace was head of the Commerce Department Committee on the Alliance for Progress.

-President Reagan, in announcing the selection of J. Peter Grace to lead the Grace Commission on waste and inefficiency in the Federal government, said:
+President Reagan, in announcing the selection of J. Peter Grace to lead the Grace Commission (Note: The Private Sector Study on Cost Control in the Federal Government is commonly referred to as the Grace Commission) for eliminating waste and inefficiency in the Federal government, said:

-We have a problem that's been 40 years in the making, and we have to find ways to solve it.
-And I didn't want to ruin your appetites, so I waited till now to tell you this, but during the hour we're together here eating and talking, the Government has spent $83 million.
-And by the way, that includes the price of your lunch.
-[Laughter] Milton Friedman is right.
-There really is no such thing as a free lunch.
-The interest on our debt for the last hour was about $10 million of that.

 In selecting your Committee, we didn't care whether you were Democrats or Republicans.
 Starting with Peter Grace, we just wanted to get the very best people we could find, and I think we were successful.

-I'll repeat to you today what I said a week ago when I announced Peter's appointment: Be bold.
-We want your team to work like tireless bloodhounds.
-Don't leave any stone unturned in your search to root out inefficiency.

-Grace, a Democrat, was asked what he would say to the campaign theme of Walter Mondale, the 1984 Democratic Presidential candidate, that higher taxes would be required to ease the deficit regardless of who wins the November election.
+Grace, a Democrat, was asked what he would say to the campaign theme of Walter Mondale, the 1984 Democratic presidential candidate, that higher taxes would be required to ease the deficit regardless of who wins the November election.

 "I'd tell him he's nuts," Grace said.
 "He's wrong.
 He's wrong."